jhaaaa/alix-and-bo/README.md

 - Lends itself to gender neutrality.

   This removes the need to specify gender unless it is integral to the topic.
-This can lead to simplified communication as people can use as single set of singular gender-neutral pronouns: they, them, their, and their forms.
+This can lead to simplified communication as people can use a single set of singular gender-neutral pronouns: they, them, their, and their forms.

   Use of singular gender-neutral pronouns is increasingly becoming the standard for technical documentation.
 See also: [Gender-neutral pronouns](https://developers.google.com/style/pronouns#gender-neutral-pronouns) in the "Google developer documentation style guide."

 ### Origins and meanings of updated names

-Here is the list of updated names along with their origins and meanings.
+Here is the list of updated names, along with their origins and meanings.
 I compiled names, origins, and meanings based on internet research.

 I am certain this work contains flaws.
 For these unintentional flaws, I sincerely apologize in advance.